The Practical Witch

 Double the Toil and Trouble

-This 2-day workshop offers a full practical education in witchery.
+This two-part workshop offers a full practical education in witchery.
 Immerse yourself in the history of witchcraft.
 Learn the stories of those who came before you.
 Embark on a journey of self-discovery, empowerment and magic.
 Share your experience with an intrepid group of explorers.
 Your new soul sisters and brothers.
 Unlock the secrets of Mother Earth and the magic she holds within.

 What to Expect on this Workshop